jferencik/landsatrgb/README.md

 this will create a blueish image

 The second option is the power scaling.
 Use this option to controls the luminosity of the  trucolor image.
-For example to create a very light image and thus decrese the contrast between adjacent pixels use
+For example to create a very light image and thus decrese the contrast between adjacent pixels use a higer value for power scaling like 5

 ```bash
     docker run --rm -v $(pwd):/landsat landsattc python3 /landsat/solution.py -wf /landsat/data -pwr 5 5 5
 ```